- Parents Home

-Bronchiolitis (brong-kee-oh-LYE-tiss) is an illness of the respiratory tract.
+Bronchiolitis (brong-kee-oh-LYE-tiss) is an infection of the respiratory tract.
 It happens when tiny airways called bronchioles (BRONG-kee-olz) get infected with a virus.
-These airways become inflamed, then swell and fill with mucus, which can make breathing hard.
+They swell and fill with mucus, which can make breathing hard.

 What Are the Signs & Symptoms of Bronchiolitis?

 The first symptoms of bronchiolitis are usually the same as those of a cold: